pmnguyen1224/Codebook/README.md

 # Codebook
-Helper functions for tidying, calculating different types of data
+Helper functions for tidying and calculating different types of data